2,770,000 Million Americans have served some 5.4 Million deployments since the terror attacks of September 11, 2001.

 Confronting the memory head-on, over and over again, reduces the brain’s response to it, so that ultimately, the veteran controls the memory and not the other way around.
 VR therapy allows veterans to regain control of their memories and in turn, how these memories impact their lives.

-As a nonprofit for veterans focused on providing disabled American veterans with the resources they need to take their next steps forward, SoldierStrong works to provide access to innovative therapy treatments.
+As a nonprofit for veterans focused on providing disabled American veterans and their families with the resources they need to take their next steps forward, SoldierStrong works to provide access to innovative therapy treatments to address service-related mental health issues.
 The BraveMind program (along with RealRecovery, SoldierRecovery, and the SoldierSuit) gives veterans the resources they need to overcome recovery obstacles.

 As a veterans nonprofit, SoldierStrong’s donations for veterans are only possible through the support of generous donors like you.